mmills2/WhatsCooking/README.md

 Have you ever desired to cook something new but you weren't sure what to cook?
 What's Cooking finds just the right food dish for you to try out.
 Powered by AI agents, What's Cooking scours the internet for recipes based on your preferences, or if you have none, suggests some recipes to you.

+## Project Goals

+The goal of this project is to learn state of the art AI development tools including LangGraph and Tavily.
+Working on a text based project like this is great to focus just on learning the ropes of these powerful tools.
+The next goal would be to integrate this project into a web application.

 ## Meet the Agents

 What's Cooking is built up of nine LangGraph agents working together to give you the perfect recipe.